RobertoCorti/gptravel/README.md

 This project uses the package manager poetry.
 To install poetry then run
 ```
 pip install poetry
 ```
 After installing poetry then you must config the following flag
 ```
 poetry config virtualenvs.in-project true
 ```
-To intall the dependendencies then run the command
+To install the dependendencies then run the command
 ```
 poetry install
 ```
 To activate the virtual environment then run
 ```
 poetry shell
 ```